ncsa/oa4mp/oa4mp-server-admin-oauth2/src/main/scripts/client-scripts/readme.txt

 Introduction.
 -------------
-This directory contains a full set of scripts to exercise the client management API from the command line.
+This directory contains a full set of scripts to exercise the native OA4MP client management API from the command line.
+These are NOT for RFC7591, 7592.

 Requirements.
 -------------